FREQUENTLY ASKED QUESTIONS

 If you see empty seats in the Arena please do not assume that you can move into them as there is every chance these are sold and the customer has not yet arrived which will cause further issues when they do arrive take their seats.

-The Sheffield Arena endeavors to make your visit as enjoyable as possible, however if you do encounter a problem please feel free to contact our Customer Services department by emailing [email protected].
+The Sheffield Arena endeavours to make your visit as enjoyable as possible, however if you do encounter a problem please feel free to contact our Customer Services department by emailing [email protected].
+To ensure we are able to thoroughly investigate and respond to customer concerns we aim to reply to complaints within 10 working days.

 There is always a Manager on duty at every event, it is always easier to try to resolve an issue at the time as there is often very little we can do once the event has ended.